sglyon/cmdcR/README.md

 # cmdcR

-**Notice**: The `cmdcR` library has been renamed to `covidcountydata`
+**Notice**: The `cmdcR` library has been renamed to `covidcountydataR`

 Please use that package instead of this one.
-See the [covidcountydata package on GitHub](https://github.com/CovidCountyData/covidcountydataR) for more information
+See the [covidcountydataR package on GitHub](https://github.com/CovidCountyData/covidcountydataR) for more information

 This package will remain active for historical users of `cmdcR`, but we strongly encourage all users to upgrade to the new package to continue receiving new features and bug fixes.